XimeraProject/ximeraLatex/README.md

 ### Check the ximeraLatex directory

 Now you should have a directory called ximeraLatex.
-You may rename this directory or move it to any location on your computer.
+If you are running windows (MiKTeX), you will need to copy (or move) the files listed below to a directory that MiKTeX expects to find *.tex files in, for example, a subdirectory of "Documents."

 * Compile ximeraLatex/documentation/ximeraInPractice.tex